-I handle all types of criminal law cases including murder, conspiracy, reckless endangerment, criminal mischief, vandalism, assault with a deadly weapon, domestic abuse, sex crimes, rape, sexual assault, date rape, child molestation, child sexual abuse, firearms charges, child pornography, solicitation, possession of methamphetamine, possession of crack cocaine, wanton endangerment, theft over $500, theft under $500, misdemeanors, felonies, possession of ecstasy, possession of prescription drugs, possession with intent to sell, and drug trafficking, Juvenile offenses, assault and battery, burglary, robbery, property damage, embezzlement, fraud, identity theft, bad checks, DUI and more.
+I handle all types of criminal defense law cases including murder, conspiracy, reckless endangerment, criminal mischief, vandalism, assault with a deadly weapon, domestic abuse, sex crimes, rape, sexual assault, date rape, child molestation, child sexual abuse, firearms charges, child pornography, solicitation, possession of methamphetamine, possession of crack cocaine, wanton endangerment, theft over $500, theft under $500, misdemeanors, felonies, possession of ecstasy, possession of prescription drugs, possession with intent to sell, and drug trafficking, Juvenile offenses, assault and battery, burglary, robbery, property damage, embezzlement, fraud, identity theft, bad checks, DUI and more.

-If you need a defense attorney in Louisville call me — John Olash – today!
+If you need a defense lawyer in Louisville call me — John Olash — today!
 I care about the outcome of your case and your success before, during and after your case is over.

-Whether you are facing serious criminal charges, have a DUI or have been injured by the negligence of others, the selection of a lawyer is one of the most important decisions you will ever make.
+Whether you are facing serious criminal charges, have a DUI or have been injured by the negligence of others, the selection of a criminal defense lawyer is one of the most important decisions you will ever make.
 I realize that your outcome depends on my dedication.
 I handle every case personally.

 My rates are reasonable; I have 25 years of courtroom experience and a history of winning at trial and through settlement.
 For personal injury claims, I work on a contingency fee basis.
 This means you owe me nothing unless I produce results…either through out-of-court settlement or trial verdict.